JustFiesta/Basic-vim/README.md

 ## Setup
 1. paste .vimrc into $HOME directory
 2. download plugin manager (vim-plug - check their repo)
-3. install plugins
+3. install plugins (while in vim: :PlugInstall, hit enter, make sure YouCompleteMe is downloaded last)
-4. go to YouCompleteMe github repo and do step by step installation.
+4. go to YouCompleteMe github repo and do step by step installation. (install dependencies and run setup.py with completion you need.
+It will compile for few minutes)

 ### Additionally
 1. Create .vim folder in $HOME for other config and plugin files (especially when using YouCompleteMe)